ON THIS PAGE:

 Eligibility and selection process

-An expression of interest form should show a demonstrated inability to afford the fees at a Catholic school and evidence that the family is supportive of the ethos, values and mission of Catholic education.
+An expression of interest form should show a demonstrated inability to afford the fees at a Brisbane Catholic Education school and evidence that the family is supportive of the ethos, values and mission of Catholic education.

 Expression of interest